Virtual Apprenticeship Resources

 Apprenticeship is a career pathway where individuals can earn and learn at the same time.
 Because apprenticeship is a flexible model, programs can be customized to meet the needs of nearly every type of business and can be integrated into existing training and human resource development practices.
 With the proliferation of technological advancements, apprenticeship program delivery has transitioned over time to include virtual elements of on-the-job training and online instruction.

-COVID-19 has presented significant disruption of education and training across the country, revealing that the apprenticeship system may need to adapt to more readily offer training virtually.
+The apprenticeship system has adapted to more readily offer training virtually.
 Colleges have pivoted to deliver related technical instruction online, and employers have become innovative in offering remote training.
 Below are ways to virtually engage and support your program.

 Ways Virtual Engagement Can Support Your Program